Skip to footer content

 XAML Familiarity

 Tim highlights that .NET MAUI uses XAML for design, similar to WPF and WinUI projects.
-For those new to XAML, it will look familiar, but there are some differences.

 Project Structure